david-rhode/DSI15-capstone-project/README.md

-**PROCESSING THE DATA AND ENGINEERING FEATURES**
+**PROCESSING THE DATA AND ENGINEERING FEATURES**\
 This repository contains twenty numbered notebooks, which can be followed in order or viewed individually.
-Some of them will run as they are, others need large files which I would be very happy to provide - if required, please contact me directly: linkedin.com/in/david-rhode
+Some of them will run as they are, others need large files which I would be very happy to provide - if required, please contact me [directly](linkedin.com/in/david-rhode).

 I began by sourcing the records for over 300,000 transactions from the Land Registry, spanning a period of five years to March 2020.
 These included sale price and postcode, but nothing on square footage, quality and so on.
 The basic cleaning of this data can be found in the [first notebook](https://github.com/david-rhode/DSI15-capstone-project/blob/main/1_property_transactions.ipynb).

 I chose this five-year period for several reasons.